Freston1605/malaria-image-classifier/README.md

 - Optimized for high-speed inference with minimal computational overhead

 Both models employed learning rate scheduling to improve training convergence and stability.
+An optional augmentation pipeline can further increase dataset diversity.
+During training, images may undergo random horizontal and vertical flips, rotations up to 15 degrees, and color jitter adjustments of brightness, contrast, saturation, and hue.

 ---